Wangdawei00/VE-450-Capstone/README.md

 bin/asdinstall
 ```

-You might be prompted to install python3 or python3-venv.
+You might be prompted to install python3, python3-venv or node.
 The installation might take a few minutes, be patient.

 **_Note_:** If you are using WSL, the installation might be faster if you put this project under the Linux path instead of the Windows path. npm tends to work slower over a network connection.